List of CMLL World Light Heavyweight Champions

 The CMLL World Light Heavyweight Championship (Campeonato Mundial Semi Completo de CMLL in Spanish) is a singles professional wrestling world championship promoted by Consejo Mundial de Lucha Libre (CMLL) since 1991.
 As it is a professional wrestling championship, it is not won legitimately: it is instead won via a scripted ending to a match or awarded to a wrestler because of a storyline.
 The official definition of the Light Heavyweight weight class in Mexico is between 92 kg and 97 kg, but is not always strictly enforced.
 Because Lucha Libre emphasizes the lower weight classes, this division is considered more important than the normally more prestigious heavyweight division of a promotion.
 All title matches take place under two out of three falls rules.

+Místico is the current champion, in his first reign.
+He won the title by defeating MJF in a Title vs. Mask match at the CMLL 92nd Anniversary Show on September 19, 2025 in Mexico City, Mexico.